mtarunpr/cs61/kernel4/README.md

 Run `make run-bigdata`.
 Boo!
 Examine `p-bigdata.cc`.
-Now add *one line* of virtual memory manipulation code to `process_startup` so that `run-bigdata` prints `CS 61 is amazing`.
+Now add *one line* of virtual memory manipulation code to `process_startup` so that `run-bigdata` prints `CS 61 Is Amazing`.
 (Don’t modify process memory directly; just modify memory mappings.)

 Make sure you remove your VM manipulation code before moving on to another